WordPress/gutenberg/docs/getting-started/fundamentals-block-development/file-structure-of-a-block.md

 The most common way to create a custom block is via a JSON object that is registered in the system so it can be used.

 <div class="callout callout-info">
-At its simplest form, a block it is a [`registerBlockType` function](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-blocks/#registerblocktype) call with some parameters passed in JS.
+At its simplest form, a block it is a <code>registerBlockType</code> function call with some parameters passed in JS.
 </div>

 The recommended way to register a block is via a plugin.
 With the `create-block` tool you can quickly scaffold the structure of the files required to create a plugin that registers a block.